ls1intum/Artemis/docs/user/mobile-applications.rst

 Installation
 ^^^^^^^^^^^^

-The iOS application is currently only available in beta state and can be downloaded over `TestFlight <https://testflight.apple.com/join/WTwsKbjr>`_.
+The iOS application is available in the `App Store <https://apps.apple.com/de/app/artemis-learning/id6478965616>`_ and as a beta via `TestFlight <https://testflight.apple.com/join/WTwsKbjr>`_.
 Make sure to follow the steps described by TestFlight to install the application.

 Server Selection
 ^^^^^^^^^^^^^^^^